dfireBird/dfirebird.github.io/src/content/about/about.md

 My key programming languages are Javascript and Rust and C++.

-I recently started learning Racket and OpenGL and working on implementing Chess in Rust using ggez and improving the discord bot Emourge.
+I recently started learning Haskell and working on implementing Chess in Rust using ggez and improving the discord bot Emourge.

-I also have some experience in Typescript, Racket, Python, C and Java.
+I also have some experience in Typescript, Racket, Elixir, Python, C and Java.

 ## Technologies